 - Early Intervention: upon admissions, students complete an inventory during orientation week that includes personal information; learning style; and time management skills.
-Mandatory interviews take place during the first semester where the results are provided and discussed with students, including recommendations on appropriate study techniques.
-After students begin their clases. students that score below the standards are identified and referred to peer.
-The Academic Advisor conducts follows up on tutoring sessions and students at risk. - Detailed assessment -using data from subsequent exams, a risk analysis is done for all students by the Learning Assessment Office.
-The Academic Advisor uses this information to develop an individualized academic plan for students at risk. - Continuous monitoring the Academic Advisor provides continuous monitoring to students conducting midterm evaluations and following up meetings to discuss individualized academic plan.
+Interviews are coordinated early in the program to discussed the results with students, including recommendations on appropriate study techniques.
+After students begin their clases, students that score below the standards during the first exams are identified and referred to the Academic Advisor who provides an assessment, conducts follow up meetings with student. - Detailed assessment -using data from subsequent exams, a risk analysis is done for all students.
+The Academic Advisor uses this information to develop an individualized academic plan for students at risk. - Continuous monitoring the Academic Advisor provides continuous monitoring to students conducting midterm evaluations and follow up meetings to discuss progress of individualized academic plan.

-Additional resources available for students
+Additional resources for academic counseling available for students:

-- Personal Counselor the Counselors main responsibility is to provide personal guidance to students, individually or in groups, with the intention of helping them identify and deal with situations that may affect them, and that, in some way, may obstruct their academic progress and personal development. - Reasonable Accommodation Program this program promotes and ensures that students with a documented disability are not denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under the educational programs and activities in accordance with the Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1973, as amended, and applicable state law. - Career Advisor The main goal of the Career Advisor is to assist students in learning how to make good career decisions, not only in choosing a specialty (for MD students), but throughout their career, by means of a thoughtful career planning process. - Tutoring program students at academic risk receive academic tutoring from fellow students through a peer-to-peer tutoring program.
+- Personal Counselor the Counselors' main responsibility is to provide personal guidance to students, individually or in groups, with the intention of helping them identify and deal with situations that may affect them, and that, in some way, may obstruct their academic progress and personal development. - Reasonable Accommodation Program this program promotes and ensures that students with a documented disability are not denied the benefits of, excluded from participation in, or otherwise subjected to discrimination under the educational programs and activities in accordance with the Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1973, as amended, and applicable state law. - Career Advising the main goal of the career advising is to assist students in learning how to make good career decisions, not only in choosing a specialty for MD students, but throughout their career, by means of a thoughtful career planning process. - Tutoring program students at academic risk receive academic tutoring from fellow students through a peer-to-peer tutoring program.
 The tutoring program aids students in courses in which they are encountering academic difficulties.
 The tutoring program is mandatory.
 Students who serve as tutors are identified and recommended by Course Coordinators and must be available to invest time in the tutoring program.
 They receive support from faculty in organizing and selecting the appropriate educational materials and methodology for tutoring, and a stipend for their work.